-When first I began reading about complex systems I noticed how often written materials refer to “the human brain”, as if it could somehow exist by itself (here are a couple of examples: Wikipedia, and an “online book” by David Gurteen on The Challenge Of Complexity.
-In his online lectures Dr Dan Siegel sometimes mentions how his daughter teases him for referring to the “embodied brain”, however, as long as the general population has yet to fully recognise just how indivisible our various structural systems are, the concept remains worthy of clarification.
+When first I began reading about complex systems I noticed how often the written materials refer to “the human brain”, as if it could somehow exist by itself (here are a couple of examples: Wikipedia, and an “online book” by David Gurteen on The Challenge Of Complexity.
+In his online lectures Dr Dan Siegel sometimes mentions how his daughter teases him for referring to the “embodied brain”, however, as long as the general population has yet to fully recognise just how indivisible our various structural and functional systems are, the concept of ’embodiment’ remains worthy of clarification.

 Feldenkrais: boosting your awareness & learning power

 In order to boost our learning power, Feldenkrais focusses on enhancing two interrelated abilities; our ability to expand our conscious awareness of what we are perceiving moment to moment, and our ability to integrate this expanded awareness into our everyday functioning.
 It should be obvious that regular practise is required, but what makes Feldenkrais so effective also makes it less easy to practise in the somewhat repetitive and robotic ways most of us are familiar with.